tschaume/tschaume.github.io/README.md

 Details
 -------

-on post-commit in each tracked repo (see *_data/post-commit*, symlink in repo's .git/hooks):
+on pre-push in each tracked repo (see *_data/pre-push*, symlink in repo's .git/hooks):

 - regenerate repo-logfile, regenerate commits.yml
 - commit and push changes back